 Unless an objection was in place, adopted people in Queensland had the right of access to their original birth certificate and parents had the right of access to their child's amended birth certificate - provided the child was over the age of eighteen.
-The Department of Communities (formerly Families; Child Safety) issued an Authorisation Form, which was required by the Registrar General of Births, Deaths and Marriages in Brisbane before issuing copies of birth certificates or providing information of change of name by marriage.
+The Department of Children, Youth Justice & Multicultural Affairs (formerly Families; Child Safety) issued an Authorisation Form, which was required by the Registrar General of Births, Deaths and Marriages in Brisbane before issuing copies of birth certificates or providing information of change of name by marriage.

 Many birth parents and adoptees who placed objections to contact in 1990 expected them to expire five years later and may now be waiting to be contacted by a relative.
 They are not aware that the law was amended in 1991 and the objections stayed in place.

 This amendment facilitated Queensland's implementation of the Hague Convention on Protection of Children and Co-operation in Respect of Inter-country Adoption.